jjviscomi/Backbone.DataManager/README.md

 Backbone-Manager
 ================

 Extension to Backbone, adds model and collection tracking, model recycling, and parent child tracking.
-Generates correct RESTful style routes for parent child relationships.
+Generates correct RESTful style routes for parent/child relationships, and designed with Rails in mind.
 This is in early development and has a long way to go!
 For more information checkout the source it is well documented.